Add a method to check for not nil

 [1, "bc", nil].count #=> 3 [1, "bc", nil].count(&:itself) #=> 2

-Updated by ogarci5 (Oliver Garcia) over 4 years ago
+Updated by ogarci5 (Oliver Garcia) about 5 years ago

 What about as a condition for if statements?
 For example: